Get assessed by a physiotherapist

 Infographic: POLICE principles

-Bupa's POLICE infographic (PDF, 0.5 MB), illustrates the ‘POLICE principles’ to reduce your pain and help you to recover.
-Click on the POLICE image below to download the PDF.
+Bupa's POLICE infographic (PDF, 0.5 MB) below illustrates the ‘POLICE principles’ to reduce your pain and help you to recover.

-Ask a physiotherapist or pharmacist for the best type of support or splint to use, and use crutches if you need to.
+Ask a physiotherapist or pharmacist for the best type of support or splint to use.
+You can also use crutches if you need to.

 • A – Alcohol.
 Drinking alcohol can slow down your recovery and mask your symptoms – increasing the risk that you’ll injure yourself again.